1960 United States presidential election: Democratic candidates

 The major candidates for the 1960 Democratic presidential nomination were United States Senator John F. Kennedy from Massachusetts, Governor Pat Brown of California, Senator Stuart Symington from Missouri, Senator Lyndon B. Johnson from Texas, former nominee Adlai Stevenson, Senator Wayne Morse from Oregon, and Senator Hubert Humphrey from Minnesota.
 Several other candidates sought support in their home state or region as "favorite son" candidates, without any realistic chance of winning the nomination.
 Symington, Stevenson, and Johnson all declined to campaign in the presidential primaries.
 While this reduced their potential delegate count going into the Democratic National Convention, each of these three candidates hoped that the other leading contenders would stumble in the primaries, thus causing the convention's delegates to choose him as a "compromise" candidate acceptable to all factions of the party.

 Kennedy was initially dogged by suggestions from some Democratic Party elders (such as former United States President Harry S. Truman, who was supporting Symington) that he was too youthful and inexperienced to be president; these critics suggested that he should agree to be the running mate for another Democrat.
+Given Kennedy had been a candidate for Stevenson's running mate in 1956 with at least one Democrat, Jacob Arvey directly saying a Stevenson victory could have happened with Kennedy as the running mate it was clear those on the inside understood Kennedy's popularity to those around him, even if they thought his victory as the nomination was unlikely.
 Realizing that this was a strategy touted by his opponents to keep the public from taking him seriously, Kennedy stated frankly, "I'm not running for vice president; I'm running for president."